lucidrains/nuwa-pytorch/README.md

 ## Trainers

 This library will offer some utilities to make training easier.
-For starters, you can use the `VQGanVAETrainer` class to take care of alternating training between the autoencoder (generator) and discriminator during training
+For starters, you can use the `VQGanVAETrainer` class to take care of training the `VQGanVAE`.
+Simply wrap the model and also pass in the image folder path as well as the various training hyperparameters.

 ```python
 import torch